vaasahacklab/infoboard/README.md

 Scripts and instructions for making infoboard from Raspberry pi

 ## What is it?
-Infoboard makes Raspberry Pi to show pictures on attached display on HDMI-port and uploading of new pictures makes them to show up automatically, so all that is needed is to put new pictures in place or remove old ones.
-Majority of instructions should work on any Systemd based OS, but this is made specifically for Raspberry Pi with Debian Jessie.
+Infoboard makes Raspberry Pi to show pictures on attached display on HDMI-port *using framebuffer* and **without needing X**, so infoboard is very lightweight.
+Uploading new pictures makes them to show up automatically, so all that is needed is to upload new pictures into place and/or remove old ones and they will show up on display.
+Majority of instructions should work on any Systemd based OS, but these is made specifically for Raspberry Pi with Debian Jessie in mind.

 ## Daily usage
 Just copy wanted imagefile(s) (png and jpg preferred) into device with SFTP: